ZigaoWang/Zap/README.md

 - `ContentView.swift`: The main entry point of the app
 - `HomeView.swift`: The primary view for displaying and managing notes
 - `NoteRowView.swift`: Individual note display component
-- `AudioNoteView.swift`: Audio recording functionality
+- `AudioNoteView.swift`: Audio recording and transcription functionality
 - `ImagePicker.swift`: Photo and video capture functionality
 - `FullScreenMediaView.swift`: Full-screen media viewing
 - `AppearanceSettingsView.swift`: Customizable appearance settings
+- `AIManager.swift`: Handles AI-related operations (summarization, image analysis, transcription)

 ## For AI or Contributors

-This project is currently in the prototype stage.
+This project has recently integrated AI capabilities.
 The main focus areas for future development include:

-1. Implementing AI-powered categorization and management of notes
+1. Enhancing AI-powered categorization and tagging of notes
 2. Developing cross-platform synchronization capabilities
 3. Expanding to support multiple platforms (iOS, macOS, web)
+4. Improving AI model accuracy and performance

 When contributing to this project, please follow the commit message guidelines provided below to maintain a clean and organized project history.